junovhs/warden/DESIGN.md

 ### The Solution

-**Warden is a gatekeeper, not a fixer.** It creates a feedback loop:
+**SlopChop is a gatekeeper, not a fixer.** It creates a feedback loop:

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                                                                 │
-│   warden pack ──► AI ──► warden apply ──► verify ──► commit    │
+│   SlopChop pack ──► AI ──► SlopChop apply ──► verify ──► commit    │
 │        ▲                      │                                 │
 │        │                      ▼                                 │
 │        └────── rejection ◄── FAIL                               │